 - (a) Withdrawal From Classes.
-Any student whose law school cumulative grade point average is below the minimum required to stay in good standing following the release of grades for the any semester shall be dropped from all courses at the law school for the following semester, summer term, or both, and shall receive a refund of any tuition paid with respect to all future semesters or terms. - (b) Visiting Students.
-A student who is enrolled in courses at another accredited law school pursuant to §1-801 during the summer term, including another law school's study abroad program, shall not receive academic credit for successful completion of such courses if the student is dismissed from Widener University Commonwealth Law School.
+Any student whose law school cumulative grade point average is below the minimum required to stay in good standing following the release of grades for any semester shall be dropped from all courses at the law school for the following semester, summer term, or both, and shall receive a refund of any tuition paid with respect to all future semesters or terms.
+However, a student who has completed at least three semesters may be permitted to attend classes until the final determination of the reconsideration decision provided that (i) by the start of the semester or session or within five days of the release of grades for the previous semester, whichever occurs later, the student submits a written declaration of intention to file a Section 1-1005 Request for Reconsideration and (ii) the student files a timely reconsideration petition within 15 days of the release of grades. - (b) Visiting Students.
+A student who is enrolled in courses at another accredited law school pursuant to §1-801 during the summer term, including another law school's study abroad program, shall not receive academic credit for successful completion of such courses if the student is dismissed from Widener University Commonwealth Law School. - Dean's Reg. §1.1004-1.
+If a student has not completed three semesters and the student's cumulative grade point average drops below the minimum required by §1-1001(c), the Registrar shall immediately place the student on an involuntary leave pending the final resolution of any request for reconsideration filed by the student.

-Dean's Reg. §1.1004-1.
-If a student's cumulative grade point average drops below the minimum required by §1-1001(c), the Registrar shall immediately place the student on an involuntary leave pending the final resolution of any request for reconsideration filed by the student.
+Dean's Reg. §1.1004-2.
+If a student has completed at least three semesters and the student's cumulative grade point average drops below the minimum required by §1-1001(c), the student may start a new semester or session, but only if the student (1) files a written intent to submit a Section 1-1005 Request for Reconsideration prior to the start of the semester or session or within five days of the release of grades, whichever occurs later, and (2) files a Request for Reconsideration within 15 days of the release of grades.
+If the student does not meet these requirements, the Registrar shall immediately place the student on an involuntary leave pending the final resolution of any request for reconsideration filed by the student.